 Today, ancient history, Aztec culture, mouth-watering food (including Mexico City’s best tacos 🌮), beautiful nature, UNESCO World Heritage Sites and more, make Mexico City — the 5th largest city on Earth — a must visit for nearly every kind of traveler.

 You’ll often see Mexico City abbreviated as CDMX, which stands for cuidad de mexico, or Mexico City en español!

 You may also see it or hear it called “DF,” which is short for distrito federal, or federal district.
 Mexico City DF, is the equivalent of the “DC” in Washington DC; though Mexico City is actually a state, unline Washington, DC.

-CDMX is the 5th largest city on Earth, and North America’s biggest (and coolest!) city: from hip neighborhoods and Aztec history, to Xochimilco‘s colorful boats and the amazing Teotihuacan UNESCO World Heritage Site, and of course, delicious tacos, there’s nowhere on Earth quite like it.
+CDMX is the 5th largest city on Earth, and North America’s biggest (and coolest!) city — From hip neighborhoods and Aztec history, to Xochimilco‘s colorful boats and the amazing Teotihuacan UNESCO World Heritage Site, and of course, delicious tacos, there’s nowhere on Earth quite like Mexico City, DF.

 Is Mexico City safe for travel?

-Check out these podcast episodes with solo female travelers discussing their positive and safe experiences traveling in Mexico and Mexico City.
+Check out these podcast episodes with solo female travel tips, and tips on how to stay safe during Mexico solo travel.

 While I consider Mexico City generally quite safe — I recommend it to solo female travelers, and I even lived there for about one year — the Tepito and Doctores neighborhood should be avoided!